 How come?
+Why is it so difficult?
 Life is complex, and most of us have no tolerance for complexity.
-Complexity, ambivalence, ambiguity are normal, but the capacity to hold them click in only at a certain brain development age...
-If you got stuck in young child brain development, that is most people, you have never developed the capacity.
+Complexity, ambivalence, ambiguity are normal, but the capacity to hold them becomes available to you in only at a certain brain development age… If you got stuck in young child brain development, that is most people, you have never developed the capacity.

 Confused is a high state.
 The lowest state is certainty.